Home / Learning Center / Teach Children to Save Day

 By teaching children the basics of personal finance and the importance of saving when they’re young, they can establish good habits that will help them well into adulthood.

-7 Things You Can Do To Encourage Your Child to Save
+6 Things You Can Do To Encourage Your Child to Save

 School-run financial literacy programs aren’t common, so much of personal finance education starts at home.
 To help your child build good savings habits and solid financial principles, use these activities:

-1. Open a Separate Savings Account for Your Child
+Open a Savings Account for Your Child

 Some people wonder how old you have to be to open a bank account.
 The good news is, many banks offer special accounts designed just for children and teenagers.